 The Student Experience

-Students in the B.S.N. completion program have access to faculty with expertise in nursing practice, health assessment, community primary prevention, leadership skills and research.
+Students in the B.S.N. completion program have access to faculty with expertise in nursing practice, health assessment, community primary prevention, leadership and research.
 The nursing faculty embraces quality teaching and engages multiple types of learning opportunities in the classroom.
 Faculty and students establish a partnership that creates an atmosphere of collaborative learning throughout the program.

 Students have self-directed learning experiences with nurses practicing in communities and in leadership positions in health care institutions.
 These practicums may be in public schools, public health departments, community clinics, churches, and various other agencies that provide health care.

-Nursing courses in the BSN completion program can be completed in four semesters, but the length of the program is dependent on how many credits an individual student needs to earn for the 120-credit minimum for a bachelor's degree.
+Nursing courses in the B.S.N. completion program can be completed in three to four semesters, but the length of the program is dependent on how many credits an individual student needs to earn for the 120-credit minimum for a bachelor's degree.
 Courses are offered in both the fall and spring, and part-time study is available.
 Students in this program study topics like health assessment, community health nursing, transcultural care, health policy, nursing research and leadership in nursing.

 Student Learning Outcomes

 Upon completion of the B.S.N. completion program, students will be able to:

 - Integrate knowledge from nursing and a liberal education as the basis for clinical judgment, reflective practice and decision-making for ongoing personal and professional development.